Crunch-io/webdocs/crunch/crunch_combining-datasets.md

 audience: all
 ---

-This feature lets you create a new dataset using a subset of variables from multiple datasets, allowing you to track these variables over time.
-For example, imagine a monthly political survey; every month there would be new questions, but the same question might be asked many months in a row – this feature allows you to track the responses to those common questions over all the surveys.
+This feature lets you create a new dataset using a selection of variables from multiple datasets, allowing you to track these variables over time and across geographies.
+For example, imagine a monthly political survey: every month may have some new questions, but some of the same questions will be asked repeatedly.
+This feature allows you to track the responses to those common questions over all the surveys.

 To combine datasets, follow these steps:

 ### 1. Search for a variable you'd like to track over multiple datasets
 While viewing a project (or your personal project), click the + in the lower-left corner and select **Combine Datasets** from the menu.
 This will open the search panel with the **Datasets/Variables** slider set to **Variables** (which groups the search results by variable).
-Hover on the variable you want to track and select **Combine Datasets** (you'll be able to add other variables to your combined dataset as well).
+Enter a search term, and in the results, hover on the variable you want to track and select **Combine Datasets**.
+This will start the process using the datasets that contain that variable.
+You'll be able to select other variables to keep as well.

 ![](images/CombineDSSearch.png)